 Hindu nationalists can pose extreme dangers to Indian citizens and residents, especially Muslims; the BJP also tracks noncitizens at times.
 Reporters should be aware of the risks to themselves as well as their sources and should expect Indian government surveillance.
 In deference to these realities, the following list skews toward individuals outside of India; many experts have also been targets of Hindu nationalist harassment.

-The Ambedkar International Center (AIC), is a US-based non-profit think tank and advocacy organization with the intention of understanding and disseminating the ideas of Bodhisattva Dr. B. R. Ambedkar.
+The Ambedkar International Center (AIC), is a US-based non-profit think tank and advocacy organization that seeks to build a fairer, more egalitarian society based on the principles and philosophy of Bodhisattva Dr. B. R. Ambedkar.

 Manan Ahmed is an associate professor at Columbia University’s Data Science Institute.
 Ahmed’s areas of specialization include the intellectual history of Islam in South and Southeast Asia; frontier spaces and the city in medieval South Asia; and colonial and postcolonial North India and Pakistan.

 Wissam al-Saliby is director of the World Evangelical Alliance’s Geneva office, working on issues related to freedom of religion and belief.

 Amnesty International USA describes itself as “a global movement of people fighting injustice and promoting human rights.”
 It works in a wide variety of issues, including LGBTQ rights, education, poverty and prison rights.

 Rana Ayyub is an Indian journalist and opinion columnist with The Washington Post and author of Gujarat Files: Anatomy of a Cover Up.